top of page

 The Supreme Court of Hawaii unanimously insisted that “the Second Amendment provided a collective right” which only “protects a state’s right to have a militia.”

-The top Democrat on Congress’ Subcommittee on the Constitution and Limited Government, after being reminded that Heller “declared the Second Amendment to be an individual constitutional right,” stated, “I think we’ll all disagree on that one.”
+The top Democrat on Congress’ Subcommittee on the Constitution and Limited Government, after being reminded that Heller “declared the Second Amendment to be an individual constitutional right,” retorted, “I think we’ll all disagree on that one.”

 The president of gun control organization Brady lamented that “politicians currently promote a false interpretation of the Second Amendment.”